Wattpad/ship-it/README.md

 Ship-it performs the appropriate install/upgrade/delete Helm operation on the associated Helm release.

-An example of a minimal `HelmRelease` definition,
+An example of a minimal `HelmRelease` definition:

 ```
 apiVersion: shipit.wattpad.com/v1beta1